org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 - **DEPRECATED:** `double minimumVulnerabilityIncludeScore = Double.MIN_VALUE`
   The minimum score vulnerabilities need to be included in the VAD.
 Use `vulnerabilityIncludeFilter` instead.
 - `String vulnerabilityIncludeFilter = ""`
+  See [Vulnerability Filter](#vulnerability-filter) for more details.
 A filter string conforming to the [Vulnerability Filter format](vulnerability-filter-format.md) that is used to filter vulnerabilities based on a variety of criteria.
 - `int maximumVulnerabilitiesPerDashboardCount = Integer.MAX_VALUE`
   The absolute maximum amount of vulnerabilities to include in the VAD.
 - `int maximumCpeForTimelinesPerVulnerability = Integer.MAX_VALUE`